MC-CPO: Mastery-Conditioned Constrained Policy Optimization for Pedagogically Safe Intelligent Tutoring Systems: Introduction

 \item We provide formal guarantees that MC-CPO enforces prerequisite safety structurally and prove a safety gap theorem showing that post-hoc filtering of unconstrained policies cannot achieve the same reward--safety tradeoff as constrained optimization within the mastery-conditioned feasible set.

-\item We demonstrate empirically, in a simulated intelligent tutoring environment, that MC-CPO substantially reduces reward hacking severity (as measured by RHSI) while maintaining competitive engagement performance relative to standard baselines. \end{itemize}
+\item We demonstrate empirically, across a simulated intelligent tutoring environment (15 and 25 concepts) and two real-world ITS datasets Junyi Academy (16.2M interactions, 72{,}758 students) and XES3G5M (NeurIPS 2023, 5.1M interactions, 14{,}453 students) that MC-CPO substantially reduces reward hacking severity (as measured by RHSI) while maintaining competitive engagement performance relative to standard baselines.
+Real-world analysis confirms that the engagement--learning decoupling targeted by MC-CPO is directly observable in deployed ITS data, occurring at rates of 26.5\% and 3.1\% of student interactions on the two platforms. \end{itemize}